 - inform Aurora College if there is a conflict of interest, due to a familial connection, in regards to the Aurora College Coordinator administrating the examination to the student/s so that alternative arrangements can be made - ensure students have a copy of this assessment policy and clarify different roles and responsibilities for students.
-Go through these procedures and forms with students. - follow instructions regarding each assessment task, noting nature of the task, opening instructions, duration of task and scheduled and/or due date - contact the curriculum Head Teacher immediately if they are unable to meet the students' needs to complete the task one week before the start date - notify the subject Head Teacher by phone immediately if the student is unable to do the assessment task as required and then provide a written explanation for the schedule not being met.
-The explanation will require documentation (such as a medical certificate attached to an illness/misadventure form etc.) The documentation must refer specifically to the date of the task - supervise the assessment task in accordance with the instructions that accompany each task. - Arrange for disability provisions for the completion of the assessment if the student has been granted disability provisions by Aurora College Learning and Support Team, or in accordance with the adjustments and accommodations agreed upon in the student's current Individual Learning Plan - Care is to be taken to ensure examination conditions are applied if requested. - collect and collate all materials related to the task, including question booklets (if applicable) once the scheduled time for the task has ended. - If required, sign the cover page for each assessment task which indicates that the task was completed under supervision, the required conditions and in the specified time - o Ensure a copy of the completed assessment task is kept by the student and/or supervisor - Scan and email the task within 24 hours of completion.
-Note that some tasks may be submitted in electronic form, according to the instructions that accompany the task. - contact Aurora College Learning and Support Team to discuss any disability provisions the student has been granted.
+Go through these procedures and forms with students. - follow instructions regarding each assessment task, noting nature of the task, opening instructions, duration of task and scheduled and/or due date - contact the curriculum Head Teacher immediately if they are unable to meet the students' needs to

+- complete the task one week before the start date - notify the subject Head Teacher by phone immediately if the student is unable to do the assessment task as required and then provide a written explanation for the schedule not being met.
+The explanation will require documentation (such as a medical certificate attached to an illness/misadventure form etc.) The documentation must refer specifically to the date of the task - supervise the assessment task in accordance with the instructions that accompany each task. - Arrange for disability provisions for the completion of the assessment if the student has been granted disability provisions by Aurora College Learning and Support Team, or in accordance with the adjustments and accommodations agreed upon in the student's current Individual Learning Plan - Care is to be taken to ensure examination conditions are applied if requested. - collect and collate all materials related to the task, including question booklets (if applicable) once the scheduled time for the task has ended. - If required, sign the cover page for each assessment task which indicates that the task was completed under supervision, the required conditions and in the specified time - Ensure a copy of the completed assessment task is kept by the student and/or supervisor - Scan and email the task within 24 hours of completion.
+Note that some tasks may be submitted in electronic form, according to the instructions that accompany the task. - contact the school if aware of a student's extended absence from school due to illness, family leave/holidays or home school activities which will impact a student's ability to complete an assessment task - contact Aurora College Learning and Support Team to discuss any disability provisions the student has been granted.